small-zeng/EVPP/README.md

 ### Efficiency metrics

-Planned result for cabin scene is in the path:
+Planned results for cabin scene are in the path:

 ```bash
 ./plannerServer_Object/core/results